systemd/mkosi/mkosi.md

   executable `mkosi.finalize` is found in the local directory, it is automatically used for this purpose.
 Specify an empty value to disable automatic detection.

-`SourceFileTransfer=`, `--source-file-transfer=`

-: Configures how the source file tree (as configured with `BuildSources=`) is transferred into the container image during the first phase of the build.
-Takes one of `copy-all` (to copy all files from the source tree), `copy-git-cached` (to copy only those files `git ls-files --cached` lists), `copy-git-others` (to copy only those files `git ls-files --others` lists), `mount` to bind mount the source tree directly.
-Defaults to `copy-git-cached` if a `git` source tree is detected, otherwise `copy-all`.
-When you specify `copy-git-more`, it is the same as `copy-git-cached`, except it also includes the `.git/` directory.

-`SourceFileTransferFinal=`, `--source-file-transfer-final=`

-: Same as `SourceFileTransfer=`, but for the final image instead of the build image.
-Takes the same values as `SourceFileFransfer=` except `mount`.
-By default, sources are not copied into the final image.

-`SourceResolveSymlinks=`, `--source-resolve-symlinks`

-: If given, any symbolic links in the source file tree are resolved and the file contents are copied to the build image.
-If not given, they are left as symbolic links.
-This only applies if `SourceFileTransfer=` is `copy-all`.
-  Defaults to leaving them as symbolic links.

-`SourceResolveSymlinksFinal=`, `--source-resolve-symlinks-final`

-: Same as `SourceResolveSymlinks=`, but for the final image instead of the build image.

 `WithNetwork=`, `--with-network`